GeorgetownMcCourt/Predicting-Recidivism/README.md

 Our second planned approach is a random forest.
 The use of a random forest neccessarily restricts learning about individual features.
 Our intent for this approach is to develop as accurate of a prediction of recidivism as possible and compare it to the accuracy of our logistic approach.

-We intend to use k-fold cross-validation for partioning and validation of our predictions.
+We intend to use k-fold cross-validation for partitioning and validation of our predictions.

 ## Data Used
-The data used in this project comes from the 2004 Survey of Inmates in State Correctional Facilities (SISCF) and the 2004 Survey of Inmates in Federal Correctional Facilities (SIFCF).
+The data used in this project is retrieved from the 2004 Survey of Inmates in State Correctional Facilities (SISCF) and the 2004 Survey of Inmates in Federal Correctional Facilities (SIFCF).
 These surveys, collectively referred to as the 2004 Survey of Inmates in State and Federal Correctional Facilities (SISFCF), provide nationally representative data on inmates held in state prisons and federal prisons for the year 2004.
 Collected through personal interviews conducted from October 2003 through May 2004, the data captures information about prisoners’ current offense and sentence, criminal history, family background, socio-economic characteristics, prior drug and alcohol use and treatment programs, gun possession and use, as well as prison activities, programs, and services.

 This data is maintained by the National Archive of Criminal Justice Data and has been pre-processed to anonymize any potentially identifiable information.